KYuuto1006/EComStage/README.md

 # EComStage

 This repository contains the codes and data for our paper:
-"EComStage: Stage-wise and Orientation-specific Benchmarking for E-commerce Customer Service".
+"EComStage: Stage-wise and Orientation-specific Benchmarking for Large Language Models in E-commerce".

 ~~Data and codes are currently under internal company review and will be uploaded once it is finished.~~

 Data is now available.
 One can refer to `filtered_data.json` for reproduction.

 ### TLDR
-EComstage is a stage-wise evaluation framework for LLM-based agents in e-commerce scenarios.
-Instead of directly judging whether the agent successfully completes the final task, EComStage decomposes the reasoning process into separate, stage-specific tasks, each designed to evaluate a distinct capability of the agent.
+EComstage is a stage-wise evaluation framework for LLMs that serve as the backbone for e-commerce agents.
+Instead of directly judging whether the agent successfully completes the final task, EComStage decomposes the reasoning process into separate, stage-specific tasks, each designed to evaluate a distinct capability of the agent-capable LLM.

 ### Released Data Description